NirTatcher/tranzilajs/README.md

 A comprehensive TypeScript library for integrating with the Tranzila payment gateway API.
 Provides type-safe, well-documented methods for all major Tranzila payment operations.

-> 📚 **Official Documentation**: For detailed API specifications and advanced features, refer to the [official Tranzila documentation](https://docs.tranzila.com/).

 ## Features

 - 🚀 **Full TypeScript Support** - Complete type definitions and IntelliSense